-2. Anyone bequeathing to your church or charity a portion of your IRA or other qualified retirement account will avoid paying any income tax on the distribution.
-However, if your child receives the distribution, he or she may pay up to 50% of it in income tax,
+2. Anyone bequeathing on death all or a portion of an IRA or other qualified retirement account to a church or charity will avoid paying any income tax on the distribution.
+However, if your child or anyone else receives the distribution, he or she may pay up to 50% of it in income tax,

-3. Distributions on death should be made directly to individuals and not to your estate or to a trust, unless the Trust is specially designed.
-An IRA or other qualified account given to an individual allows withdrawals over the individual’s lifetime, whereas distributions to the decedent’s estate or to a
+3. Distributions on death should be made directly to individuals and not through your estate or to a trust, unless the Trust is specially designed.
+An IRA or other qualified account given to an individual allows delayed withdrawals, whereas distributions to the decedent’s estate or to a

 normal trust requires the entire fund be withdrawn within five years.

 4. A bequest to a specially designed Trust will allow the funds to continue to grow from earnings on the deferred taxes, while protecting the fund from unwise withdrawals by an immature beneficiary.

 There are other benefits to an IRA such as bring protection even if you file for bankruptcy, the funds not being counted for Medi-Cal and other benefits, etc. Let us know if we can be of assistance to you in considering your options.